-(To get an idea of how much a first offense DUI will cost you, see our article on the cost of a DUI.)
+(Read more to get an idea of how much a first offense DUI will cost you.)

 Washington DUI law is complex, and the facts of every case are different.
 If you’ve been arrested for driving under the influence, talk to an experienced DUI attorney in your area.
 A qualified DUI lawyer can tell you how the law applies to the facts of your case and help you decide on the best course of action.